ISCHEMIC STROKE / PREVENTION

 Follow-up

-- neurosonology – method of choice; always examine the velocities within the stent and in the proximal and distal segments
+- neurosonology – method of choice; always check the velocities within the stent as well as in the proximal and distal segments

 - MR angiography may be subject to artifacts